robertgol/Guess-It/README.md

 # Guess-It

-Second app from the **Developing Android Apps with Kotlin** Udacity course.
+Sixth app from the **Developing Android Apps with Kotlin** Udacity course.